cocos/cocos-docs/en/ui-system/components/editor/mask.md

 > __Notes__:
 > 1. After adding the __Mask__ component to a node, all nodes in the sub tree of this node will be affected by __Mask__ during rendering.
 > 2. The `GRAPHICS_STENCIL` simply provides the __graphics__ component, which developers can use graphics property in the __mask__ component to draw custom graphics.
 But the node click events are still calculated based on the size of the node.
-> 3. The `IMAGE_STENCIL` type requires a picture resource by default.
+> 3. The `SPRITE_STENCIL` type requires a picture resource by default.
 If it is not set, it is equivalent to no mask.